garretsb44/burger/README.md

 ## Installation:

 - The user must install all npm packages in order to run application
-- this app uses inquirer, mysql, and console.table
+- this app uses express, express handlebars, and mysql

 ## Usage:

-Once all packages have been installed the user must fun the command in terminal.
-From the terminal, the user is then prompted with an array of different choices so that the business owner can look more in depth a their departments, roles, and employees within the company.
+This app has been deployed on heroku and needs no installs if accessed through the app link.
+However, if the user doesn't have access to heroku link then user must install all packages.
+The user can then run npm start and go to their local host in the browser to access the app.

+- You can access the app at https://afternoon-everglades-05163.herokuapp.com/

 ## Features:

 * Allow user to add their own burgers
+* User can eat devour the burger or put back on the menu